MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/setup-app-user-permissions.md

 1. Select **Microsoft Entra ID Security Group** as the **Team type**.

-1. Search for and select the name of the **Microsoft Entra Security Group** that you want to have access to the ALM Accelerator app.
+1. Search for and select the name of the **Microsoft Entra ID Security Group** that you want to have access to the ALM Accelerator app.

 1. Select members for **Membership type**.